adl1995/opencv-proposal/application.md

 ## Availability ##

-My final exams end on May 20<sup>th</sup>.
+My final exams are scheduled to end on May 20<sup>th</sup>.
 So, I will have ample time for the community bonding period.
 After that, I will be free during the whole summer i.e. almost three months.
 I do not have any other commitments, so I can focus all my attention to GSoC.